 - Semester Guide: Understanding Full Term, Intersession 1, and Intersession 2

 - Types of Learning: Synchronous learning vs asynchronous learning

 - Study Load: Minimum, maximum, and reduced course loads as well as course overloads

 - Which Option is Right for Me?
 Useful knowledge to consider

 - Enrolment Checklist for Returning & New Students: A guideline for important dates

 - Additional Resources: For more independent research afterward!

-This document includes all of the information about the upcoming courses that will be offered in Summer 2021.
-You will be able to see the instructors as well as the class days, times and method of delivery.
-Use this document to course plan for Summer.
-Remember to speak with an advisor to ensure the course combinations you are intending to take are manageable and fits your program requirements!
+This document includes all of the current information we have about the upcoming courses that will be offered in Spring 2022.
+You will be able to see the instructors, the method of delivery, and the term to help you to plan your courses for January.
+Remember to speak with a Student Success Advisor to ensure the course combinations you are intending to take are manageable and fit your program requirements!

 FAQs of Enrolment